Peyton Place (film): Development

 Less than a month after the novel's release in October 1956, producer Jerry Wald bought the rights from author Grace Metalious for $250,000 and hired her as a story consultant on the film, though he had no intention of allowing her to contribute anything to the production.
 Her presence in Hollywood ensured the project additional publicity, but Metalious soon felt out of place there.
 "I regarded the men who made Peyton Place as workers in a gigantic flesh factory," she recalled, "and they looked upon me as a nut who should go back to the farm."

 The screenplay, by John Michael Hayes, omits many of the novel's sexually explicit moments, because Hayes was working under the Hays Code, which restricted depictions of content the U.S. Motion Picture Production Code deemed explicit.

+Mark Robson said the script "went through at least eleven drafts.
+The first one I read was about two hundred and sixty pages.
+While it was imperfect, and structurally wrong, still one could see that it was possible—with hard work—to pull it together.
+Jerry was tireless, and John Michael Hayes worked extremely hard; on a weekend he would rewrite a whole script.
+The final screenplay was written on the stage as the film was actually being made."

 Metalious was horrified by what she deemed a sanitized version of her novel, and was also displeased with the thought of the casting of Pat Boone as Norman Page (the role was eventually given to Russ Tamblyn).
 She returned to her home in Gilmanton, New Hampshire, and publicly derided the film, though she eventually earned a total of $400,000 in exhibition profits from it.

 Filming

 Principal photography of Peyton Place began on June 4, 1957.
-The film's exterior sequences were shot primarily in mid-coastal Maine, mostly in Camden, with additional exteriors filmed in Belfast, Rockland, Thomaston, and Lake Placid, New York.
-Additional interior photography was completed on film sets in Los Angeles, California.
+The film's exterior sequences were shot primarily in mid-coastal Maine, mostly in Camden, Maine, with additional exteriors filmed in Belfast, Maine; Rockland, Maine; Thomaston, Maine; and Lake Placid, New York.
+Additional interior photography was completed on film sets in Los Angeles.
 All of Turner's scenes were shot in California.

 Musical score

 The film's score is by Franz Waxman, and was recorded by the Royal Scottish National Orchestra.
-The score was released on compact disc for the first time in 1999.
+The score was released on CD for the first time in 1999.
 In 2016, journalist Graydon Carter praised the score as "haunting" and "instantly recognizable even today."
 In 2005, the American Film Institute recognized the score in its 100 Years of Film Scores, for which it received a nomination.